What Is Load?

 3. Wind Loads:

-The value of wind loads varies depending on several factors such as geographical location of the structure, height of the structure, duration of wind flow etc.
+The value of wind loads varies depending on several factors such as the geographical location of the structure, height of the structure, duration of wind flow etc.

 4. Snow Loads: